Tiua/MatrixFact/MatrixFac/docs/source/index.rst

 For performing the algorithm logic, we first need to define the following parameters:

 	* A matrix *R*, containing ratings from all users is defined and will be factorized;
-	* *P* and *Q*, two matrices of which product need to be approximating R. The rows in the two matrices show he associations strength between the users, respecively items and features;
+	* *P* and *Q*, two matrices of which product need to be approximating R. The rows in the two matrices show the associations strength between the users, respecively items and features;
 	* *K*, representing the number of latent features;
 	* *alpha*, a constant indicating the rate of approaching to the minimum.
 A small value is recommended for alpha, so that small steps are taken towards the minimum;
 	* *beta*, a regularization parameter that helps in avoiding overfitting.
 It is part of the algorithm extension implementation.